fjtrujy/TemporaryAlert/README.md

 Temporary alerts similar to those in Apple's Music app.

 ## Features:
-* Easy to use
+* Temporary and unobstrusive alerts.
+* Super-simple API.
-* Customizable appearance and behavior
+* Customizable appearance and behavior.
 * Built-in cross and checkmark images, the latter with a nice animation.

 ## Usage